aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/workbook/find-text-in-a-workbook/_index.md

 weight: 30
 ---

-This REST API indicates `search` text in Excel file.
+This REST API indicates `search` text in an Excel file.

 ## RSET API